SSWConsulting/SSW.Rules.Content/rules/unexpected-requests/rule.md

 ---
+seoDescription: "When unexpected requests arise during a Sprint, acknowledge the request and prioritize it with the Product Owner.
+If it's not crucial, add the new task to the backlog or remove an item of similar size from the current Sprint."
 type: rule
 title: Do you know how to handle unexpected requests in the middle of a Sprint?
 uri: unexpected-requests